 Taxation on the profit or loss for the year comprises current and deferred taxation.
-Taxation is recognised in profit or loss except to the extent that items are recognised directly in other comprehensive income or equity.
+Taxation is recognised in profit or loss except to the extent that it relates to a business combination or items recognised directly in other comprehensive income or equity.